grafana/agent/docs/sources/flow/reference/components/loki.source.awsfirehose.md

 The HTTP API exposed is compatible with [Firehose HTTP Delivery API](https://docs.aws.amazon.com/firehose/latest/dev/httpdeliveryrequestresponse.html).
-Since the API model that AWS Firehose uses to deliver data over HTTP, the same delivery stream can be used to ship data from different origins such as:
+Since the API model that AWS Firehose uses to deliver data over HTTP is generic enough, the same component can be used to receive data from multiple origins:

 - [AWS CloudWatch logs](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-cloudwatch-logs.html)
 - [AWS CloudWatch events](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-cloudwatch-events.html)
 - Custom data through [DirectPUT requests](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-sdk.html)

-The component uses a heuristic to try to decode as much information as possible from each log record, falling back to writing to loki the raw line.
-The decoding goes as follows:
+The component uses a heuristic to try to decode as much information as possible from each log record, falling back to writing to Loki the raw line.
+The decoding process goes as follows:

 - AWS Firehose sends batched requests
 - Each individual record is treated individually
 - For `record` received in each request: